MLBRank 20-1: A Yankees prodigy takes his place among the best

 Did you know?

-Mike Trout has led MLB in the offensive component of WAR in each of the last five seasons, the longest streak by a player in major league history.
+Mike Trout has led MLB in the offensive component of WAR in each of the past five seasons, the longest streak by a player in major league history.
 Trout is the fifth position player to win two MVPs by age 25 or younger (Johnny Bench, Mickey Mantle, Stan Musial, Jimmie Foxx). -- Simon